 Different pages can have different loading speeds depending on their page elements, such as images and code.

-What could negatively affect site speed?
+What could negatively affect site speed SEO?
 Here are a few examples:

 - Your server’s performance.